-19 The procedures, predictive equations, and models described in Condition 7 may be reviewed and technically adjusted to incorporate the results of the DGLLC Material Testing Program, as described in Condition 5.
-A document detailing the review and technical adjustment process (including how any new models produce the same or better consistency and accuracy in predicting tensile strain capacity) must be submitted for independent third-party review and to PHMSA for review and a response of "no objection."
-If DGLLC adjusts the predictive equations and models described in Condition 7 after obtaining a response of "no objection" from PHMSA, the review and technical adjustment process must be incorporated into the draft and final SBD Plan Elements.
+&lt;sup>19 The procedures, predictive equations, and models described in Condition 7 may be reviewed and technically adjusted to incorporate the results of AGDC's Material Testing Program as described in Condition 5.
+A document detailing the review and technical adjustment process (including how any new models produce the same or better consistency and accuracy in predicting tensile strain capacity of the SBD segments) must be submitted to an independent third-party engineering expert/firm for review and to PHMSA for a response of "no objection."
+If AGDC adjusts the predictive equations and models described in Condition 7 after obtaining a response of "no objection" from PHMSA, the review and technical adjustment process must be incorporated into the draft and final SBD Plan Elements.